Countries Visited: South Africa, Botswana, Zimbabwe, Swaziland

 Your airport transfer will take you back to the airport for your flight home.

-This tour is an accredited Field Course (3ECTS) for university students that provides field experience with conservation issues, ecology, wildlife and plants in Southern Africa, while focusing on the importance of wildlife conservation and understanding actual conflicts concerning protection of wildlife species and their habitats.
+This tour is an accredited Field Course (2.5ECTS - Biology in the field - Utrecht) for university students that provides field experience with conservation issues, ecology, wildlife and plants in Southern Africa, while focusing on the importance of wildlife conservation and understanding actual conflicts concerning protection of wildlife species and their habitats.

 The course will provide a deeper understanding of the structure and functioning of animal communities, population control, translocations, wildlife diseases and animal behaviour.
 From experts in the field, students will learn more about wildlife conservation, doing ecological research, and the management of national parks during visits of protected areas, research institutes and other field excursions.
 To facilitate an understanding of conservation on Southern Africa, students will prepare presentations that will be giving on site.